What are Adaptogens?

 What Adaptogens are in Ka'Chava?

-The adaptogens in Ka’Chava include maca root, reishi mushrooms, cordyceps mushrooms, maitake mushrooms, shiitake mushrooms, and ginger root and they’ve been associated with benefits such as improved immune function, increased exercise stamina, improved mood, and reduced fatigue.
+The adaptogens in Ka’Chava include maca root, reishi mushrooms, cordyceps mushrooms, maitake mushrooms, shiitake mushrooms, and ginger root.
 Learn more about each one below.

-There are a variety of medicinal mushrooms that many experts classify as adaptogens, including shiitake, maitake, reishi, and cordyceps.
-Many medicinal mushrooms contain compounds that enhance immune health (either boosting your immune system or calming an overactive immune response), including polysaccharide compounds like beta-glucans, which have an immunostimulating effect that contributes to antiviral and antitumor benefits.
-But mushrooms’ benefits also extend to things like stress reduction and improved stamina.
+There are a variety of mushrooms that many experts classify as adaptogens, including shiitake, maitake, reishi, and cordyceps.
+Many medicinal mushrooms contain compounds that support immune health, including polysaccharide compounds like beta-glucans.

 The spicy root that’s often attributed to improved digestive health appears to have adaptogenic qualities as well.
 While research on ginger as an adaptogen isn’t robust, preliminary studies suggest that ginger influences the HPA axis.